-- All of our LSAs are qualified through experience or qualifications, such as achieving National Vocational Qualifications (NVQs) in areas relating to child care. - We have a support assistants who are trained to be an ELSA (Emotional Literacy Support Assistant).
-They receives regular support from an Educational Psychologist. - Our LSAs have had training in the interventions that they deliver e.g. Narrative Skills, Precision Teaching, Catch-Up.

-- As a staff we have regular training and updates relating to SEND, medication use and resources/interventions available for our pupils in order to ensure all staff are able to manage pupils accordingly. - Staff attend training that is relevant to the needs of the children they teach. - We regularly access support from the Inclusion Outreach team in Portsmouth which offers outreach support from local special schools.
+- All of our LSAs are qualified through experience or qualifications, such as achieving National Vocational Qualifications (NVQs) in areas relating to child care. - We have a support assistant who is trained to be an ELSA (Emotional Literacy Support Assistant).
+She receives regular support from an Educational Psychologist. - Our LSAs have had training in the interventions that they deliver e.g. Narrative Skills, Precision Teaching, Catch-Up. - One of our teachers works as a fully qualified Reading Recovery Teacher and part of her role is to provide training to other teachers and support staff in school. - As a staff we have regular training and updates relating to SEND, medication use and resources/interventions available for our pupils in order to ensure all staff are able to manage pupils accordingly. - Staff attend training that is relevant to the needs of the children they teach e.g. PELICAN training for those working with a child on the Autistic spectrum. - We regularly access support from the Portsmouth SEN Support Partnership (PSENSP) which offers outreach support from local special schools.